National Macaron Day (March 20)

 Who Invented the Holiday?

-The holiday was founded in 2010 by renowned pastry chef François Payard.
+The modern version of National Macaron Day was launched in 2010 by pastry chef François Payard.

 The History of the Macaron